VIII. Pedia Sapiens: A New Genesis Future

 4. Sustainable Ecovillages: me + We = US

 It is vital to appreciate that humankind has not only realized an overall genesis cosmology but one whose nested development proceeds by the same creative complementary system at each and every stage.
 A dynamic, emergent scale of being and becoming accrues as the formative principles infuse and empower everywhere.
-The great benefit is that once discovered, these common themes can be respectfully carried forth to a genesis futurity of viable “protocell” communities (Andersson, Dunbar, et al) in a Viable Gaia section to follow.
-Rather than a homogeneous globalization, often misunderstood, a new evolitionary stage would be a biospheric network of urban and rural communities.
+The great benefit is that once discovered, these common themes can be respectfully carried forth to a genesis futurity.
+As the Major Evolutionary Transitions Scale module above notes, a next planetary phase is not meant to be a uniform globalization.
+Rather akin to life’s origin, a next phase would seem to be viable “protocell” communities (search Claes Andersson, Robin Dunbar, et al).
+Rather than a uniform globalization, often misunderstood, a new evolitionary stage might actually be a biospheric network of myriad urban and rural communities.
 Examples of constant guiding principles might be:

 • An equitable, reciprocal partnership of women and men.
 (Complementarity)